IsaqueSantosSilva/Star-Wars-API/README.md

 # Star-Wars-API
-I updated the code to asyn await so i wouldn't need to use so much .then aside from that only a fw changes to the design.
+I updated the code to async await so i wouldn't need to use so much .then aside from that only a fw changes to the design.

 <br />